sebivenlo/akka-workshop2017/docs/showcase.md

 ![alt text](https://github.com/sebivenlo/akka-workshop2017/blob/master/resources/domain.gif "Animation of the algorithm")

-# Required input for the database operation
+# Required Input for the Database Operation
 In order to extract a Process and its associated Wearables, one only needs to specify the Process with an id and the last type in the path (in this case Wearables).
 A simple pathfinding algorithm finds the complete path __(Process, ActivityInProcess, Activity, DataAssociation, DataObject, DataObjectClasses, WearableFacilitation, Interfaces, Wearables)__ required to extract the desired data.